Is a PIE right for you?

 You can earn some additional income through a PIE without an increase in your tax rate on your PIE savings.

-This is most likely to occur if you currently earn near the upper limit of your income tax bracket – that is, below but close to $14,000 with a 10.5% income tax rate or $48,000 with a 17.5% income tax rate.
+This is most likely to occur if you earn near the upper limit of your income tax bracket – that is, from 1 April 2025, if you earn below but close to $15,600 with a 10.5% income tax rate or $53,500 with a 17.5% income tax rate.

-However, if you save through a PIE instead, you can save more without an increase in tax on your savings.
-Your PIR would still stay at 10.5% or 17.5% respectively if your:
+However, if you save through a PIE instead, your PIE income isn’t included in your taxable income for determining your income tax rate.
+This may enable you to save more without an increase in tax on your savings.

 Next steps.